 What Furwise is for

 Furwise is what I built for that earlier version of myself.
-Every article starts from peer-reviewed veterinary research and clinical guidelines, plus what I see firsthand at a veterinary clinic.
-The app turns that into a day-one guide you can actually follow, so you spend less time searching and more time with your cat.
+Every article starts from veterinary research and clinical guidelines, plus what I see firsthand at the clinic.
+The app turns all of that into a guide you can keep up with, there the moment you need it, so you spend less time searching and more time with your cat.

 About me

-I bring engineering rigor to the evidence, and what I see at the clinic to what we build.
-When I sit down to write or design something, I remember that the person on the other side of the screen is feeling the same way I did back then.
+So every time I sit down to write an article or work on the app, I picture the person on the other side of the screen, probably feeling exactly the way I did back then.

 How an article gets written, and where I stop